Where to Get Help and Resources

 Anyone at Weber State who is a victim/survivor or has experienced discrimination, harassment or violence can access Advocacy Services through Safe@Weber.
 Advocacy Services are available to everyone, inclusive of sex, gender identity/expression, and sexual orientation.

 The Women's Center staff are not required to report sexual misconduct to the Office of Affirmative Action/Equal Opportunity unless the victim/survivor wants our support in reporting to the institution.
 We are Campus Security Authorities, and we do have to share some limited information with the Weber State Police about crimes committed on campus.
 Come talk to us so we can tell you more.

 Advocacy Services include:

 - Developing a safety plan by identifying resources and strengths, and assistance with interim measures such as no contact directives and class/housing changes, etc.

-- Reporting: reporting sexual misconduct (sexual harassment, sexual assault, domestic/dating violence, stalking) to the WSU Office for Affirmative Action & Equal Opportunity (Title IX coordinator), and reporting crimes to Weber State Police Department
+- Assistance with reporting sexual misconduct (sexual harassment, sexual assault, domestic/dating violence, stalking) to the WSU Office for Affirmative Action & Equal Opportunity (Title IX coordinators), and reporting crimes to Weber State Police Department.

-- Support: advocacy during institutional and law enforcement investigations (including presence during interviews and court appearances), assistance with institutional petitions, assistance with civil orders such as domestic/dating violence protective orders and stalking injunctions, and referrals to counseling, medical services, legal and financial resources, and distribution of the Safe@Weber Emergency Survivor Fund.
+- Support such as advocacy during institutional and law enforcement investigations (including presence during interviews and court appearances), assistance with institutional petitions, assistance with civil orders such as domestic/dating violence protective orders and stalking injunctions, and referrals to counseling, medical services, legal and financial resources, and distribution of the Safe@Weber Emergency Survivor Fund.